top of page

 Who will be affected by the CSDDD?

-Just like the CSRD, the CSDD directive will have a significant impact on numerous businesses within the European Union.
-While the number of affected enterprises was revised downward on March 15 during a final validation by the member states of the European Council, nearly 5,500 companies will be affected, including:
+Similar to the CSRD, the CSDD directive will have a significant impact on numerous businesses within the European Union.
+While the number of affected enterprises was revised downward on March 15 during a final validation by the member states of the European Council, nearly 7,000 companies will be affected, including:

-• Businesses established within the European Union with over 1,000 employees and generating global revenues exceeding €450 million.
+• Businesses established within the EU with over 1,000 employees and generating revenues exceeding €450 million worldwide.

-• Non-European companies generating revenues within the European Union surpassing €450 million.
+• Non-European companies generating revenues within the EU surpassing €450 million.

 The implementation deadlines for the directive vary depending on the size of the businesses: